department of mathematics commencement

 At 9 AM, math staff will guide all faculty and students to their seats in one procession.

 Once seated, all attendees should turn off cell phones and any devices that may cause disruption to the ceremony.
 In recognition of each students’ achievements, please remain in your seats until all students’ names have been read.
-After all names are read, the speaker will instruct students to turn their tassels from the right to the left side of their cap.
+After all names are read, the speaker will instruct students to turn their tassels from the right to the left side of their caps.

 The ceremony should conclude around 11:30 AM.